|by Jessica Riviere, Danielle Picard, and Richard Coble1||Print Version|

 - A list of your own pronoun preferences following your name on the syllabus: “Dr. Richard Coble (he, him, his)”

 - A supplemental pronoun etiquette sheet or pronoun guide explaining how to use pronouns respectfully and to correct for mistakes

-- A link to the Office of Equity, Diversity, and Inclusion or other official campus offices and statements outlining the institution’s commitment to inclusivity
+- A link to Student Access Services or other official campus offices and statements outlining the institution’s commitment to inclusivity

 - A link to the Office of Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Life, and other services that may offer support for gender nonconforming students and others around issues of gender identity in and outside of the classroom